AitanG/numpy-string-indexed/README.md

 	color_channel=['R', 'G', 'B'])
 ```

-The matrix can then be sliced this way:
+The matrix can then be sliced like this:

 ```python
 # friendly matrix with shape (100, 100)